Spirit of adventure leads to Distinguished Fellowship

 His 16 years here working in the beautiful Bay of Islands saw him make a huge contribution to the profession, which the College has recognised by awarding Chris a Distinguished Fellowship.

 “I am very humbled and surprised, he says from his home in Cornwall on England’s South Coast.
-“My time with the College was a big part of my life and this award reminds me of all the passionate people I worked with.
-I still feel very connected to them all.”

 Chris arrived in New Zealand in 2004 with his wife and two border terriers and stepped straight into rural general practice at Whangaparaoa Medical Centre before taking up a partnership at the Kerikeri Medical Centre.